Bali Nine

 The Bali Nine were a group of nine Australians convicted for attempting to smuggle 8.3 kg of heroin out of Indonesia in April 2005.
 The heroin was valued at around A$4 million and was bound for Australia.
 Ringleaders Andrew Chan and Myuran Sukumaran were sentenced to death and executed on 29 April 2015.
-Six other members, Si Yi Chen, Michael Czugaj, Tan Duc Thanh Nguyen, Matthew Norman, Scott Rush and Martin Stephens, were sentenced to life imprisonment and another, Renae Lawrence, to a 20-year sentence but was released after the sentence was commuted in November 2018.
+Six other members, Si Yi Chen, Michael Czugaj, Tan Duc Thanh Nguyen, Matthew Norman, Scott Rush and Martin Stephens, were sentenced to life imprisonment whilst another, Renae Lawrence, received a 20 year sentence.
+She was released after the sentence was commuted in November 2018.
 The Indonesian authorities reported on 5 June 2018 that Tan Duc Thanh Nguyen had died of stomach cancer.
+In November 2024, Prime Minister Anthony Albanese sought the repatriation to Australia of the remaining five members of the Bali Nine.
+On 15 December 2024, the five remaining members of the group were repatriated to Australia, and their life sentences were commuted with immediate effect.

 Background and arrests

-Australian police were unclear how the two groups from Sydney and Brisbane were linked, but did establish the movements of members of the group before their departure for Indonesia.
-Several of the Bali Nine were employed by Eurest Australia, a multinational catering company with more than 9,000 employees.
+Several of the Bali Nine were employed by Eurest, a multinational catering company.
 Norman, Lawrence, Stephens and Chan, the latter a supervisor with the company, all worked for Eurest, which provided hospitality services to the Sydney Cricket Ground, where the group was employed.
 Rush and Czugaj alleged they were recruited by Tan Duc Thanh Nguyen, their co-defendant and the alleged financier of the smuggling plan, while socialising at a karaoke bar in Brisbane.

 Evidence was heard that Rush had met Nguyen six months earlier while fishing.
 He then travelled to Sydney with Nguyen to attend a 21st birthday party where he was introduced to Sukumaran, who called himself "Mark".
 It was alleged Nguyen offered them free trips to Bali.
 Several days later Rush and friend Czugaj returned to Sydney, where arrangements were made for them to travel to Indonesia.
 The Australian Federal Police (AFP) concluded that Sukumaran, Chan, Lawrence and Norman were part of a larger syndicate that successfully imported a commercial quantity of heroin into Australia from Indonesia on 23 October 2004.
 Other members of the syndicate were arrested in 14 AFP raids in Sydney and Brisbane on the same day in early May 2005.